pbaudin/ACSF/README.md

 The first fonts are derived from the volume 1 of the book `Cross stitch letters BIBLE des lettres au point de croix` (authored by Valérie LEJEUNE - EAN 9782756503059) which references many alphabet primers (about 800).
 Since all of them were published before 1930, these patterns are in the [public domain](https://en.wikipedia.org/wiki/Public_domain).

-In order to share this common cultural work with all, the [SIL Open Font License](https://scripts.sil.org/ofl) version 1.1 ([OFL 1.1](https://scripts.sil.org/OFL_web)) applies to the Advanced Cross-Stitch Fonts.
+In order to share this work (done from our common cultural heritage) with everyone, the [SIL Open Font License](https://scripts.sil.org/ofl) version 1.1 ([OFL 1.1](https://scripts.sil.org/OFL_web)) applies to the Advanced Cross-Stitch Fonts.
 From such a license, you can use the charts that you will produced with these fonts for any purpose, even commercially.

 ### Development ###

 A cursive font requires to design a lot of glyphs for ligatures, and this is especially true the smaller the font size (i.e. lowercase from 4 to 5 points high).
-So it is recommanded to use a tool to create such a font.
+So it is recommended to use a tool to create such a font.

 The first designed font was build in scripting [`FontForge`](https://fontforge.org/docs/scripting/python.html) with the `Python 2` API in 2017.
 `Python` is a dynamically typed language since the types are defined from values ​​obtained at runtime.